Skip to main content Skip to footer

 Non-profit affordable housing in Denmark rests on three main principles:

-It rests on a stable financial model The stable financial model implies that non-profit housing is financed primarily by regular mortgage loans but with a share of municipal support and state aid through favorable loan options and state guarantee.
+The stable financial model implies that non-profit housing is financed primarily by regular mortgage loans but with a share of municipal support and state aid through favorable loan options and state guarantee.
 This enables longer repayment periods.
 Furthermore, The National Building Fund enables self-financing of necessary refurbishments in the long run.
-Evt.
-This contributes to a diversified housing market with decent housing options for all groups with minimum strain on state budgets.
+Eventually, this contributes to a diversified housing market with decent housing options for all groups with minimum strain on state budgets.

 Historical highlights